-The SCR is calculated in accordance with the requirements of the L1 - Dir and L2 - Reg Standard Formula.
+The SCR is calculated in accordance with the requirements of the L1 - Dir and L2 - Reg Standard Formula as adopted by the UK.
 On an annual basis UW completes an appropriateness assessment of the Standard Formula against UW's risk profile.